Hexilee/underwater-robot/ocr/README.md

 - Linux

-    In any way as you like.
+    In any way you like.

 #### Dependencies